 I’ve been squirreling around my pantry (ever so grateful) finding myself surprised by what I’ve tucked away and forgotten.
 I do my best squirreling around when I have a fried rice recipe in mind.

-Gosh there is a truly eclectic assortment of pastas, just about every type of rice, half a jar of Nutella that I finished off with a spoon this morning, and (admittedly) a few boxes of brownie mix because I really love a boxed brownie.
+There is a truly eclectic assortment of pastas, just about every type of rice, half a jar of Nutella that I finished off with a spoon this morning, and (admittedly) a few boxes of brownie mix because I really love a boxed brownie.

 I’ve been surprised by what I can pull together from the pantry.
 With a broth, anything can be a soup.
 With enough olive oil and parmesan, any shape of pasta is fine and good.
 We’re feeling grateful for what we have, ya know?

 The invitation today is a spiced and baked rice dish with any sort of meat (or not meat) and fruit, with a crunchy nut and a zesty green onion or torn cilantro.
 Those are the parts: meat and fruit or two, rice, spices, nuts, and greens.
 It’s a variation on the utterly brilliant Pork and Plum Rice Dish though neither pork or plum was tucked away anywhere in my house.
 In their absence, andouille from the freezer and canned pineapple from the pantry make brilliant substitutes.

 Here’s what you’ll want for this cozy and unique fried rice recipe:

 • long grain rice – basmati is nice but if you don’t have it on hand any long grain white rice situation will do ya.

 • andouille sausage, a plantain, and canned pineapple.
 If you don’t have any of these on hand – do a little digging and see what sweet and salty / meat and fruit combinations you can come up with.